JadenGeller/CS-81-Project/docs/logs/progress_update3.md

 ### Matching Specific Token

 To match a specific case of a token, we have to use a switch statement to check the case.
 This is super unideal, so instead we define a `Tag` type that is the token without the assoicated types, so we can just check the tag.

+### Infix Operator

+When I wrote the infix operator parser, I was thinking of lexing and parsing as the same phase.
+Thus, the infix operator matches on `Character` rather than the actual type of the token.
+I fixed this by making the operator parser take a function from operator to matcher as argument.
+It's not super clean, but it works until I have a better overall idea of how everything should best work together.

+### Equatable

+A really annoying thing to deal with is making each and every type equatable in Swift.
+This is especially tedious for enums since you have to use a switch statement to unwrap each type and check if its components are equal.
+Equality checking on our lexed tokens is necessary to build our parser, so I had to spend a lot of time making everything conform to Equatable.